coderockrdev/isa-xingu-rocket-chat/README.md

   - Setup the rocket_chat module.
   - Go to [Structure][Block layout]. there you can place the livechat block using the "Place block" button.
-    This works as a normal block we recommand you add it to a footer or alike for performance.
+    This works as a normal block we recommend you add it to a footer or alike for performance.
 - Rocket Chat API Module:
   - This module enables you to utilize the Rocket chat API.
 - API Test:
   - You can use this module to test the various aspects of the API without having to write all the code to do so.
-    After enableing it its available on the `/apitest` path for rocketchat admins.
+    After enabling it its available on the `/apitest` path for rocketchat admins.

 Configuration